El Nido, Palawan: What Make’s A Paradise

 It would take approximately 6 hours to travel to El Nido by land coming from Puerto Princesa.
 That would also depend on the means of transportation you’ll take to get there.
 In our case, we rented a van since it is faster and more convenient for a big group such as ours.

 |RENTAL CAR||2000-3500 P/DAY||5 HOURS APPROXIMATE|

 Along the way, we went on a couple of stop-overs to have a break from the ride and stretch our legs.
-Travelling by land (either by van or bus) is actually one of my favorite things when going on a roadtrip.
+Traveling by land (either by van or bus) is one of my favorite things when going on a road trip.
 I love seeing the countryside; views of farms and hills and breathing the fresh air outside the smog of Manila.

 WHERE TO STAY IN EL NIDO FOR A BIG GROUP

 Even the living room upstairs has sofas which guests can use to sleep in.
-All in all, maximum of 16 persons can be accomodated.
-The advantages of staying in this house is you can cook your own food and dine with privacy as if it’s your own home.
+All in all, a maximum of 16 persons can be accommodated.
+The advantages of staying in this house are you can cook your own food and dine with privacy as if it’s your own home.
 I highly recommend this place for big groups.
-The El Nido Fullhouse is owned by Lina Viklund and her filipino husband.
-I communicated directly with Lina for arrangements and she was very gracious and accomodating.
+Lina Viklund and her Filipino husband own El Nido Fullhouse.
+I communicated directly with Lina for arrangements and she was very gracious and accommodating.
 For contact and reservations, you can check their own website here.